izakpavel/SwiftUIPagingScrollView/README.md

 This is still WIP but so far demonstrates the idea of using Hstack as a container and modifing the items offset based on the drag gesture

-**Notes:**
-* the drag gesture seems incompatible with Buttons, so to get tap on items tapGesture is used instead
-* tested with XCode 11 beta 6
+* tested with XCode 11 beta 7

-* background colors are for demo and debug purposes - will be removed once ready
+**Recent changes:**
+* Buttons can be now embedded into scrollview
+* Prepared binding to get active page index
+* taking dragging velicoty into account - fast scrolling is more fluid

 **Todo:**
 * cleaner interface